luisfqv2194/GoRestAPIDemo/README.md

 Queries all the rows for the table Movies

 ### Get Movie By Parcial Name
-Queries a row that has a matching pattern given with the spacified name
+Extracts a movie using a partial title in the search
 ### Insert New Movie
 Inserts new movies into the database
 ### Update Movie